RobertDresler/SwiftUINavigation/README.md

 The framework consists of two key components: `NavigationNode`, and `NavigationCommand`.

 - **NavigationNode**: Think of it as a screen/module or what you might know as a coordinator.
 These `NavigationNode`s form a navigation graph.
-Each node stores its state in `NavigationNodeState`.
+Each node stores its state in itself in `@Published` properties.
 This state is rendered using native SwiftUI mechanisms.
 When the state changes, navigation occurs.
 For example, when you change the `presentedNode`, the new node is presented.

 - **NavigationCommand**: This represents an operation that modifies the navigation state of `NavigationNode`.
 For example, a `PresentNavigationCommand ` sets the `presentedNode`.
 These operations can include actions like `.stackAppend(_:animated:)` (push), `.stackDropLast(_:animated:)` (pop), `.present(_:animated:)`, `.dismiss(animated:)`, `.openURL(_)` and more.